Even Small Storms Can Cause a lot of Damage

-There is one bit of advice that we can give you that can save you thousands of dollars; Call SERVPRO of Elgin fast!!
-847.697.8500.
+There is one bit of advise that we can give you that can save you thousands of dollars; Call SERVPRO fast!!
 Water damage doesn't just sit in your home and business.
 It spreads, everywhere.
 It wicks up the walls, into adjacent rooms.
 It even evaporates into the air and can cause "secondary damage" to areas of your building you are not even aware of.

 Even after you have sucked up the visible water off the floor and out of the carpet, water is still causing more damage every minute.